top of page

 Sunset seen through the waterfall Seljalandsfoss late in the evening in July

-In winter, specifically in December, sunrise is behind you, casting a horizontal light on the waterfall and the cliffs on both sides, often creating stunning colors at an almost continuous golden hour from 10:00 AM to 3:00 PM.
-Around 2:00 PM, the sun is relatively low, pointing its rays straight at the waterfall, often creating beautiful colors and a rainbow in the drizzle from the falling water.
+In winter facing Skógafoss waterfall, particularly in December, the sunrise is behind you, illuminating the waterfall and its cliffs with horizontal light.
+This often leads to a stunning spectrum of colors during an almost continuous golden hour that spans from 10:00 AM to 3:00 PM.
+Around 2:00 PM, the low sun sends its rays directly at the waterfall, often resulting in breathtaking visuals, complete with rainbows appearing in the mist.

-How are the seasons important factors in photography in Iceland?
+How are the seasons important factors in landscape photography in Iceland?

 Gjáin